jbush001/NyuziProcessor/hardware/README.md

 This design uses parameterized memories (FIFOs and SRAM blocks) in the modules core/sram_1r1w.sv, core/sram_2r1w.sv, and core/sync_fifo.sv.
-By default, these instantite simulator versions, which are not synthesizable (at least not efficiently).
+By default, these instantiate simulator versions, which are not synthesizable (at least not efficiently).

 - For Altera parts, the build files define the preprocessor macro